Sri Lanka: Several dead as storm causes floods, landslides – DW – 11/28/2024

 At least 12 people have been killed due to flooding and landslides in Sri Lanka, authorities said on Thursday.

-Rescue teams said they had recovered the bodies of four children who were swept away by the floodwaters while they were riding on a tractor in Eravur on the east coast.
+Rescue teams said they had recovered the bodies of four children who were swept away by the floodwaters while they were riding on a tractor in the town of Eravur on the east coast.

 Others remain missing after torrential rains, flash floods and landslides caused devastation in eastern and central parts of the South Asian country.

-The powerful but slow-moving storm, which is now heading towards India, has forced more than 250,000 people in Sri Lanka to flee their homes, according to the island nation's Disaster Management Center.
+The powerful but slow-moving storm, which is now heading toward India, has forced more than 250,000 people in Sri Lanka to flee their homes, according to the island nation's Disaster Management Center.

 Storm to reach India by Saturday